One-Page Strategic Plan – OPSP

 When the founders are no longer in the firm or the purpose needs work, I often begin by having the executive team complete the One Page Personal Plan – OPPP.
 Here we uncover the purpose or the legacy desires of the group.
 Why have they come together and what outcome are they seeking for the firm.

 There are many acronyms in business, some more useful than others.
 This happens to be a good one.
 Trademarked by Jim Collins in the mid-1990s, a BHAG (Big Hairy Audacious Goal) replaces the more traditional five-year plan with a longer-term goal that reaches 10, 15 or even 20 years into the future.
 So far into the future, that the executive team who create it are unlikely to fulfil it.
 It is the journey your purpose can take you on.

 Here the Verne Harnish template and I diverge slightly.
 I am usually prescriptive in selecting three years as the time frame for the fiscal and non-fiscal goals in the column.
 I believe this is the right time scale for today and the BHAG to come to together in a way that isn’t a total guess.
 However, Verne is right that whatever the number it should represent the timeframe in which the firm expects to double revenue or headcount.
 It might be only one year.

 We need to settle on the 3 to 5 key capabilities or strategic thrusts that will enable this time-bound goal to become reality.

 The brand promises with guarantees seldom jump out.
 That is why we tend to settle for being world-famous for something.
 We need to define the core customer in some detail and understand their needs to get to a meaningful brand promise.
-It’s is usually not enough to speak only in rational terms we also need to know how we want our core customer to feel when they do business with us.
+It’s usually not enough to speak only in rational terms.
+We also need to know how we want our core customer to feel when they do business with us.